 After three days of tough competition the 12-man – six pairs – team was revealed as follows:

 California native Matt McDevitt was part of last year’s beaten US team and has made it back for another crack at the title, this time partnering his brother Brian.

 Also making a return are Iowa duo Ankur Amin and Chris Devine who represented the USA in the inaugural International King’s Cup played in 2016.

 The International Kings Cup Matchplay event, played in honour of golf’s greatest ambassador, Arnold Palmer, has now established itself as a leading tournament on the amateur calendar.

-Supported by Tourism NI the tournament, structured like the Ryder Cup, was created in 2016 when the United States Golf Challenge, the largest pairs better-ball tournament in the US brought their leading eight pairs -16-man amateur team across the Atlantic to compete against Ireland in the first ever International Kings Cup.
+Supported by Tourism NI, the tournament is structured like the Ryder Cup.
+It was created in 2016 when the United States Golf Challenge, the largest pairs better-ball tournament in the US, brought their leading eight pairs -16-man amateur team across the Atlantic to compete against Ireland in the first ever International King’s Cup.

 Both teams stay on-site at the 5-star Lough Erne Resort, with full access to The Golf Academy.
 They will also receive specially commissioned outerwear courtesy of Glenmuir and attend a Gala dinner as part of the event.

 Irish qualifying events are currently underway at Westport Golf Club, Ennis Golf Club, Lough Erne Resort and Dunmurry Springs Golf Club.
 Team Ireland will be revealed following the final qualifying event at Lough Erne Resort on April 15th.